How to Build a Garden Fence to Keep Animals Out

 Once you know which critters you’re trying to keep out, you can pick the right material for the job.
 Your choice will come down to a balance of effectiveness, aesthetics, budget, and how much maintenance you’re willing to do.
 Some materials are great for stopping tiny nibblers, while others are built to stand up to larger, more determined animals.
 Let's walk through some of the most popular options so you can find the perfect fit for your garden.

-Hardware Cloth vs. Galvanized Wire Mesh
+Hardware Cloth vs. Galvanized Wire Mesh: What's the Difference?

 When you need a tough barrier against small animals, wire is your best friend.
 Galvanized wire mesh, often called hardware cloth, is a fantastic all-around choice.
 A mesh with 2-inch openings will keep out larger pests like rabbits and groundhogs.
 But if you’re dealing with smaller critters like voles, mice, or chipmunks that can squeeze through tiny gaps, you’ll want a tighter weave.
 Hardware cloth with a ¼-inch mesh is much more effective for these smaller pests, especially those that like to dig.
 It’s a durable material that provides excellent protection without completely blocking your view of the garden.